-Simply put, a normal person’s back, when examined, takes the form of a straight line running down the middle.
-When a person has Scoliosis, this straight line is curved.
-Scoliosis most often occurs during a person’s growth spurt just right before hitting puberty and can be mild and stay stable over time while others get progressively worse and show a significant degree of curvature.
-In the case of mild Scoliosis, it does not affect anything but the affected person’s posture and gait.
-Severe Scoliosis, on the other hand, may compromise some of the person’s organs especially in the lungs, and is more than likely to interfere with his/her breathing as the amount of space in his/her chest is significantly reduced.
-Pain is not typically present during Scoliosis except in the most severe cases.
+Simply put, when examined, a normal person’s back takes the form of a straight line running down the middle.
+When a person has scoliosis, this straight line is curved.
+Scoliosis most often occurs during a person’s growth spurt just right before hitting puberty and can be mild and stay stable over time, while others get progressively worse and show a significant degree of curvature.
+In the case of mild scoliosis, it does not affect anything but the affected person’s posture and gait.

+On the other hand, severe scoliosis may compromise some of the person’s organs, especially in the lungs, and is more than likely to interfere with his/her breathing as the amount of space in his/her chest is significantly reduced.
+Pain is not typically present during scoliosis except in the most severe cases.
 Therefore, scoliosis is not easily visible in most persons affected, especially in the case of mild scoliosis.
 More severe cases of scoliosis will produce a noticeably different posture and have a little lean on the shoulders and hips in the people it affects.

-Now on to the question, what exactly causes Scoliosis?
-Apparently, doctors and scientists in the medical field are still asking this question, as they consider Scoliosis as an idiopathic condition.
-Meaning that in most cases of Scoliosis, the exact reason for why a person’s spine curves are unknown.
+Now on to the question, what exactly causes scoliosis?
+Doctors and scientists in the medical field are still asking this question, as they consider scoliosis an idiopathic condition, which means that in most cases of scoliosis, the exact reasons for why a person’s spine curves are unknown.

-This idiopathic Scoliosis occurs in about 80% of cases.
-The other 20%, however, do have clear causes as to how they happen, and they are classified into two categories, namely:
+This idiopathic scoliosis occurs in about 80% of cases.
+The other 20%, however, do have clear scoliosis causes, and they are classified into two categories, namely:

-1. Structural Scoliosis – this is the medical term for Scoliosis where the curve of the spine is relatively rigid and hence cannot be reversed.
+1. Structural Scoliosis – this is the medical term for scoliosis where the curve of the spine is relatively rigid and hence cannot be reversed.
 Any of the following factors can cause scoliosis of this type:

 - Congenital Disorders such as Spina Bifida, which affects the formation of bones and gets progressively worse during puberty